Slow Cooker Green Chile Chicken Burrito Bowl

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 This Slow Cooker Green Chile Chicken Burrito Bowl uses lots of healthy low-glycemic and low-carb ingredients like chicken, cauliflower, beans, and chiles.
-The Hatch Green Chile Enchilada Sauce does have some carbs, but divided among 6 servings, it adds less than 5 carbs per serving, and I’d eat this dish for any phase of the South Beach Diet or for a carb-conscious eating plan.
+The Hatch Green Chile Enchilada Sauce does have some carbs, but divided among 6 servings, it adds less than 5 carbs per serving, and I’d eat this dish for any phase of the original South Beach Diet or for a carb-conscious eating plan.
 If you prefer a lower-carb meal, just omit the black beans from the rice mixture.

 Find More Recipes Like This One: